vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

-For, the Taittiriya Upanishad this describes the existence (sat) and non-existence (asat) of the individual soulI; "He who knows the Brahman as non-existent, himself becomes non- existent.
+For, the Taittiriya Upanishad this describes the existence (sat) and non-existence (asat) of the individual soulI; "He who knows the Brahman as non-existent, himself becomes nonexistent.
 Whoever knows the Brahman as existent is indeed truly existent. " (I,. vi.
 I) Of the great soul: Great is His glory and His knowledge deep and immeasurable.
 Hince it is impossible to give out all the Names of His.
 So it is said: "I have listened to the auspicious interpretation of the names of this God.
 From it I know only this, that Kesava indeed cannot be known fully."
 Those who wish to experience in this manner the Thousand Names of Vishnu, will be doing good to themselves.
 This is the meaning suggested by word Mahatmanah.
 The persons above-mentioned who are competent to utter these (Names of His) should not, as these Names are due to the gunas, mix with persons who are thieves of the gunas (i.e., those who deny these gunas to Vishnu or those who ascribe them to other deities).
 </details>

 ## सगुण-निर्गुणवाक्यविचारः